rebroad/mame/Vector_CRT_Emulation_Documentation.md

 ```

 **How it works**:
-- Uses additive blending (`BLENDMODE_ADD`) to simulate phosphor accumulation
+- Uses additive blending (`BLENDMODE_ADD` → SRC_ALPHA, ONE) to simulate phosphor accumulation.
+Output ≈ Dest + Src * Alpha.
-- When lines overlap, their intensities are added together
+- When lines overlap, their contributions add in screen space.

-- This should simulate the effect of drawing over existing phosphor that hasn't fully decayed
+Accuracy notes:
+- This is linear in the renderer’s working space; real CRT light vs. beam current is non-linear, and display gamma further affects perception.
+Without gamma-aware compositing or a calibrated transfer function, perceived brightness may differ from original hardware.

 ## Configuration Options